Home-Chore-Tracker/Backend/README.md

 ## Background

+**About**
+App that tracks a list of items needed for home improvement.
+Take a picture of the item--get led to a YouTube page discussing topics surrounding the item.
+Make it fun for my kids to pitch in on the process of keeping our chores in tact.

+Tech Stack Used: dbdesigner.net,  NodeJS with Express, PostgreSQL, and Heroku

 **Pitch**

 App that tracks a list of items needed for home improvement.
 Take a picture of the item--get led to a YouTube